Pottsville, Pennsylvania: History

-Early settlement
+18th century

 King Charles II granted the land that would eventually become Pottsville to William Penn.
-This grant comprised all lands west and south of the Delaware River and the Schuylkill; the site of Pottsville was originally in Chester County.
+This grant comprised all lands west and south of the Delaware and Schuylkill Rivers; present-day Pottsville was originally in Chester County.
 When the legislative Council, on May 10, 1729, enacted the law erecting Lancaster County, which included all the lands of the Province lying westward of a straight line drawn northeasterly from the headwaters of Octoraro Creek (near the southern borders) marked with blazed trees, to the Schuylkill River, then this placed Pottsville in Lancaster County.
 By enactment of the same Council, approved on March 11, 1752, Berks County was erected; this placed Pottsville within the limits of that county.

 Pottsville's anthracite coal history began in 1790 when a coal seam was discovered by hunter Necho Allen.
 Legend has it that Allen fell asleep at the base of the Broad Mountain and woke to the sight of a large fire; his campfire had ignited an outcropping of coal.
 By 1795 an anthracite-fired finery forge was established on the Schuylkill River.

 19th century

 In 1806, John Pott, the founder of Pottsville, purchased the forge.
 By an act of Assembly of the Commonwealth approved March 1, 1811, the County of Schuylkill was erected out of portions of Berks and Northampton; this placed the site of Pottsville in Schuylkill County.
 The town was formally laid out in 1816 by a local surveyor, Henry Donnell.
 Pottsville was established as a village in Norwegian Township in 1819 and incorporated as a borough on February 19, 1828.

 In 1829, D.G.
-Yuengling & Son established the oldest brewery in the United States.
-In 1851 Pottsville became the county seat, the original county seat being Orwigsburg.
+Yuengling & Son established what is now the oldest brewery in the United States.
+In 1851, Pottsville became the county seat of Schuylkill County, replacing the original county seat of Orwigsburg.

 The Philadelphia and Reading Coal and Iron Company, which has its roots in the Philadelphia and Reading Railway Company, the remnants of which were acquired in the late 20th century by the Reading Anthracite Company, acquired extensive coal lands and would become one of the most notable of the coal companies operating in Pennsylvania until the demise of the anthracite industry after World War II.

 Because of its location along the Schuylkill River, Pottsville developed a small textile industry.
 Out of this industry grew the Phillips Van Heusen company which was founded in 1881.
 Moses Phillips and his wife Endel began sewing shirts by hand and selling them from pushcarts to the local coal miners.
 Van Heusen and other textile companies left the region starting in the late 1970s, mainly as a result of foreign competition.
 Another element of the textile industry was the Tilt Silk Mill on Twelfth Street, which produced silk from silk worms imported from China which fed on mulberry trees in the building's solarium.
 The silk business eventually was eclipsed by the development of nylon stockings.
 The building still stands and is presently the headquarters of a storage and vehicle rental business.